CollinHeist/TitleCardMaker/docs/getting_started/connections/tautulli.md

-        Because this integration is so fast (typically triggering within 5 seconds of finishing an Episode) - it is important that Tautulli trigger's TCM to update a Title Card _after_ an Episode's watch-status has had time to update within Plex.
+        Because this integration is so fast (typically triggering within 5 seconds of finishing an Episode) - it is important that Tautulli triggers TCM to update a Title Card _after_ an Episode's watch-status has had time to update within Plex.

 *[Media Server]: Plex, Emby, or Jellyfin